cloudmesh-cmd3/cmd3/doc/source/manual.rst

 We recommend that you use virtual env for installing this package, but you can naturally also install it in other ways.
-To use virtual env you may consult with its manaula.
+To use virtual env you may consult with its manaul.
 We assume we create a virtual env called CMD3::

    virtualenv ~/CMD3